 Students from the Acara Global Venture Design course have the opportunity to travel to India to participate in the annual Acara Summer Institute, to meet passionate social entrepreneurs and impact investors, and to pilot their impact venture solutions.

-What is the Acara Global Venture Design course?
+What is Global Venture Design – What Impact Will You Make?

 The course is interdisciplinary, global, entrepreneurial, experiential, project-based and team-oriented.
 In the course you will: